 If using on the body, I place the jar of scrub on the hamper next to my shower.
 I get into the shower and wet my skin.
 Then apply a small amount of the sugar scrub to the area and begin lightly massaging it in circles.
 You don’t need to press down hard or apply much pressure to this scrub as the granules from the sugar will work to get the dead skin off.
 By simply massaging it into the area for a few seconds and rinsing it under the warm water in the shower.
 Your skin will feel silky and soft.

 Where can I use this Homemade Sugar Scrub?

 This scrub can be used anywhere you have dry skin or are wanting a bit of exfoliation.
-I love using on my hands for hand treatments when coming in from the garden.
+I love using this scrub on my hands for hand treatments when coming in from the garden.
 But it also works well on the body and feet for at-home pedicures.

-I wouldn’t recommend using this on your décolletage as that area has a thinner skin and this scrub might be a bit too abrasive for it.
+I wouldn’t recommend using this on your décolletage as that area has thinner skin and this scrub might be a bit too abrasive for it.
 I have used this on my face and neck for an at-home deep cleanse facial and you can see more on that in this post with a video in My Natural Skincare Routine.

 How often can I use it?

 I suggest using once a week if applying to the same area but no more than that.
 Especially if used on the face or other sensitive areas.
 You can use it up to 2-3 times a week on rough extra dry skin areas of the body such as feet, elbows, hands, or knees.

 Store in an air-tight container such as a mason jar with a lid or even a Tupperware will work.
 Keep in a cool dry place.
 This recipe will keep for up to 3 months.
 Please note that oil might rise to the top of the sugar.
 If this happens, simply take a spoon and stir to mix it up before using.